-- 1. Touch the desired zone (the Helm is shown highlighted in the above picture). - 2.
-Slide your finger along the volume line below the picture to the desired volume (depicted in a number above the line). - 3.
+- 1. Touch the desired zone (the Cockpit is shown highlighted in the above picture). - 2.
+Slide your finger along the volume line below the picture to the desired volume. - 3.
 To mute the sound in all zones except the highlighted zone, touch the mute symbol.